Ayoub000/MiddlewareChat/README.md

 JDK : 1.8

 This project had been developped in several architectures.
-Each architecture is present in a separate Git Branch  :
+Each architecture is present in a separate Git Branch and is completely independent from the others  :

 - Pull Architecture (Branch : arch/pull)
 - Advanced Pull Architecture (Branch : arch/advanced_pull)